 Infant mortality measures the rate of death for children under the age of one.
-Local infant mortality data are unavailable for this service area.
-Among Al/ANs in all UIHO service areas combined, the infant mortality rate is 7.5 per 1,000 live births compared with 6.0 per 1,000 live births in the general population.
+Local infant mortality data is not available for this service area.
+In all UIHO service areas combined, the infant mortality rate among Al/ANs is 7.5 per 1,000 live births compared with 6.0 per 1,000 live births in the general population.
 This difference is statistically significant.